subhamd/MLProjects/Session_1/Assignment_1B.md

 - ###### Why should we only use (well mostly) 3x3 Kernels?

+  First let's consider why we should use a smaller kernel size than a larger one:

+  1. With larger kernel sizes, we get a higher number of weights.
+Due to the higher number of weights, it's computationally expensive.
+E.g., If we perform a convolution with a 7x7 kernel once, we actually use 49 (7x7) weights.
+We can reach the same receptive field by doing convolutions with 3x3 kernels thrice, and weight used would be 27 (3x3 + 3x3 + 3x3).
+Less weights, less computation
+  2. With smaller kernel sizes the number of layers would be more compared to larger ones, to reach a particular receptive field (as seen in the example of point 1).
+Due to the larger number of layers, the network is deeper and learns complex, more non-linear features

+  Hence,  based on the above points, smaller kernel sizes are preferred over larger ones.

+  Now, let's discuss if a smaller kernel size is to be decided then why not 1x1 or 2x2

+  1. In 1x1 convolution features extracted would be fine grained and local, with no consideration to the neighboring pixels.
+Also, it would behave like a fully connected layer.
+Hence 1X1 is eliminated

+  2. Why not 2x2 (or any even-sized kernel)?

+     - If you think of convolution as an interpolation from the given pixels to a center pixel, we cannot interpolate to a center pixel using an even-sized kernel

+     - For an odd-sized kernel, all the previous layer pixels would be symmetrically around the output pixel.
+Without this symmetry, we will have to account for distortions across the layers which happens when using an even-sized kernel

+  Hence a 3x3 kernel is used mostly for convolving.

 - ###### Performing 3x3 convolution operation to reach 1x1 from 199x199